AdamAitOufkir/MERN-ChatApp/README.md

 # Real-Time Chat Application

-A feature-rich, full-stack real-time chat application built with modern web technologies.
+This is a full-stack real-time chat application built with modern web technologies (MERN Stack and Web Socket) by Adam Ait Oufkir and Zineb Chibli for professor Filali as a NodeJs Project.

 ## Features